eBay/EBNObservable/Documentation.md

 ## Chaining Synthetic Properties ##

-So far in our example, we have a `fullName` property that depends on the `firstName` and `lastName` properties.
+Take the example above where we have a `fullName` property that depends on the `firstName` and `lastName` properties.
 What if `fullName` were itself made into a dependency of another property?

 ```C
 	@property (strong) NSString *firstName;